javitausia/geocean-nz-ss/_sources/README.md

 # geoocean-nz-ss

-This repository will contain all the updated information in the shared project between GeoOcean-MetService
+This repository will contain all the updated information in the shared project between GeoOcean-MetOcean

 updated info at: https://drive.google.com/drive/folders/1P1fNSxZNj2Mv6H1cyK-QLoWC-QldzPZV?usp=sharing !!